QR Codes have become a common sight. You must have seen them on restaurant menus, product packaging, ads, posters, flyers, and even store receipts.

 Let’s begin!

-Static vs. Dynamic QR Codes: Understanding the distinction for data-driven decisions
+Static vs. Dynamic QR Codes: What’s the difference (and why it matters for tracking)?

 There are two main types of QR Codes: static and dynamic.
 Both can be scanned with a smartphone to reveal information, but they differ in their tracking abilities and how easily you can change the information they contain.